technomancy/leiningen/README.md

                  [org.clojure/clojure-contrib "1.2.0"]]
   :dev-dependencies [[lein-ring "0.4.5"]])
 ```

+If you're looking for the most recent jar of one of your dependencies,
+use `lein search`.

 The `lein new` task generates a project skeleton with an
 appropriate starting point from which you can work.
 See the